abitofhelp/servicelib/EXAMPLES/middleware/cors/README.md

 ## Overview

-This example demonstrates the cors functionality of the ServiceLib middleware package.
+This example demonstrates how to use the CORS (Cross-Origin Resource Sharing) middleware from the ServiceLib middleware package to enable cross-origin requests to your API endpoints.

 ## Features

-- **Feature 1**: Description of feature 1
-- **Feature 2**: Description of feature 2
-- **Feature 3**: Description of feature 3
+- **CORS Middleware**: Apply CORS headers to API responses
+- **Request Context**: Add request context to handlers
+- **API Endpoint**: Create a simple JSON API endpoint
+- **Preflight Requests**: Handle OPTIONS preflight requests automatically

 ## Running the Example